Frangelico French Silk Pie

 - 1 tablespoon Frangelico, a hazelnut liqueur

-- 1 cup heavy whipping cream
+- 1/2 cup heavy whipping cream

-- Chocolate curls or Baci for garnish
+- Chocolate curls** or shavings

 - Bake a 9-inch pie crust of your choice.
 Transfer to a wire rack to cool.

 - In the bowl of a stand mixer with the paddle attachment, cream the butter and sugar for about 2 minutes, till light and fluffy.